lonycell/grafana.v7/UPGRADING_DEPENDENCIES.md

 ## Go dependencies

-The Grafana project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
+The ThingSPIN project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
 This requires a working Go environment with version 1.11 or greater installed.

-_Note:_ Since most developers of Grafana still use the `GOPATH` we need to specify `GO111MODULE=on` to make `go mod` and `got get` work as intended.
-If you have setup Grafana outside of the `GOPATH` on your machine you can skip `GO111MODULE=on` when running the commands below.
+_Note:_ Since most developers of ThingSPIN still use the `GOPATH` we need to specify `GO111MODULE=on` to make `go mod` and `got get` work as intended.
+If you have setup ThingSPIN outside of the `GOPATH` on your machine you can skip `GO111MODULE=on` when running the commands below.

 To add or update a new dependency, use the `go get` command: